 - 5.2.1 In order to prevent adverse impacts on air quality, the control measures stipulated in the Air Pollution Control (Construction Dust) Regulations should be implemented wherever applicable, to limit the dust emissions from the site.
-Mitigation measures, including but not limited to the following, will be put in place. - Stockpiles of dusty material will not extend beyond site boundaries. - In the process of material handling, any material which has the potential to create dust will be treated with water or sprayed with a wetting agent where practicable. - Any vehicle with an open load compartment used for transferring dusty materials offsite will be properly fitted with side and tail boards and cover. - Stockpiles of sand and aggregate will be enclosed on three sides and water sprays will be used to dampen stored materials and when receiving raw material. - The site will be frequently cleaned and watered to minimise fugitive dust emissions. - Motorised vehicles on site will be restricted to a maximum speed of 15 km/hr and shall be confined to designated haul routes which will be paved or surfaced with hardcore.
+Mitigation measures, including but not limited to the following, will be put in place. - Stockpiles of dusty material will not extend beyond site boundaries; - In the process of material handling, any material which has the potential to create dust will be treated with water or sprayed with a wetting agent where practicable; - Any vehicle with an open load compartment used for transferring dusty materials offsite will be properly fitted with side and tail boards and cover; - Stockpiles of sand and aggregate will be enclosed on three sides and water sprays will be used to dampen stored materials and when receiving raw material; - The site will be frequently cleaned and watered to minimise fugitive dust emissions; and - Motorised vehicles on site will be restricted to a maximum speed of 15 km/hr and shall be confined to designated haul routes which will be paved or surfaced with hardcore.

-- 5.2.2 The proposed mitigation measures to improve the air quality within the Study Area are to be considered as follows:- - (i) Emissions from Chimneys - adequate buffer distances will be provided between the chimneys and the NDA to protect the development from emission of existing and proposed chimneys; and - the EIA study will investigate into the rezoning of the industrial area within the Kiu Tau Wai area into non-industrial area in an effort to minimise any adverse environmental impacts associated with the existing industrial/residential interface. - (ii) Vehicle Emissions from Open Roads - in order to further reduce the impacts from open roads, the use of railway will be given higher priority to roads within the NDA;
+- 5.2.2 The proposed mitigation measures to improve the air quality within the HSK NDA are to be considered as follows:- - (i) Emissions from Chimneys - Adequate buffer distances will be provided between the chimneys and the HSK NDA to protect the development from emission of existing and proposed chimneys; and - The EIA study will investigate into the rezoning of the industrial area within the Kiu Tau Wai area into non-industrial area in an effort to minimise any adverse environmental impacts associated with the existing industrial/residential interface. - (ii) Vehicle Emissions from Open Roads - In order to further reduce the impacts from open roads, the use of railway will be given higher priority to roads within the HSK NDA;

-- the peripheral strategic roads, including Kong Sham Western Highway, Yuen Long Highway and the proposed Tuen Mun Western Bypass will provide direct access to and from the urban Kowloon and New Territories area, thus minimising heavy vehicle movements within the NDA, - a truck route proposal will be planned to protect the residents at the NDA by restricting as far as practicable the access of heavy vehicles to local roads within the NDA, and - adequate buffer distance, tree planting and dense shrub plantation are recommended to separate the pedestrian and heavily trafficked roads. - (iii) Impacts inside Underpasses - the air quality inside underpasses would follow the air quality guideline stated in the Practice Note on Control of Air Pollution in Vehicle Tunnels. - (iv) Odour Impact from Sewage Treatment Works (STW) and Sewage Pumping Stations (SPS)
+- The peripheral strategic roads, including Kong Sham Western Highway, Yuen Long Highway, the proposed Tuen Mun Western Bypass and other strategic highway infrastructure under planning will provide direct access to and from the urban Kowloon and New Territories area, thus minimizing heavy vehicle movements within the HSK NDA; - A truck route proposal will be planned to protect the residents at the HSK NDA by restricting as far as practicable the access of heavy vehicles to local roads within the HSK NDA; and - Adequate buffer distance, tree planting and dense shrub plantation are recommended to separate the pedestrian and heavily trafficked roads. - (iii) Impacts inside Underpasses - the air quality inside underpasses would follow the air quality guideline stated in the Practice Note on Control of Air Pollution in Vehicle Tunnels. - (iv) Odour Impact from Sewage Treatment Works (STW) and Sewage Pumping Stations (SPS)

-San Wai STW and Ha Tsuen SPS (EIA for these facilities will be conducted separately by DSD) - provision of adequate buffer distances - for San Wai STW, the distance to the closest sensitive receiver would be 300 m while for Ha Tsuen SPS, the distance would be 500 m.
+San Wai STW and Ha Tsuen SPS (EIA for these facilities will be conducted separately by DSD) - provision of adequate buffer distances from San Wai STW and Ha Tsuen SPS to sensitive receivers.

-Proposed SPS for development of the NDA -
+Proposed SPS for development of the HSK NDA -